yoginderbagga/90DaysOfDevOps/2026/day-41/github-actions-triggers.md

 Schedule Trigger :

-The purpose of schedule trigger is to execute / run the pipeline at a schedule time decided by you.
+The purpose of schedule trigger is to execute the pipeline at a schedule time decided by you.
 Suppose you want to upload an Episode of Netflix series at 8:00 PM from Monday to Friday for the complete three months.
 You can create a schedule trigger for that with a cronjob that does the task of automatic execution.

 ```
 on: